There are an abundance of posts about the best practice & effectiveness of regular Adwords to drive traffic & leads to all types of businesses.

 - Pros & Cons of using Adwords Express

-- Best practices for using Adwords Express
+- Best practices for using Adwords Express for local businesses

 What is Google Adwords Express?

 Google has struggled to get small business owners to use Adwords because it’s complex.
 It requires both time & knowledge to make it work cost-efficiently, and small business owners are time-strapped folks!

 Adwords Express (AWE) is specifically designed for small, local businesses.
 It has a guided set-up process that makes it quick & easy to get up & running with paid ads on google.
 A business can target potential customers based on interests, location & language in just 3 clicks and put their advert live in under 5 minutes!

 Sounds too good to be true.
 Is it?
 Let’s find out…

 Here are few key facts about AWE that you should know.

 1. Businesses need to have a Google My Business (GMB) listing